tabokie/hi-note/docs/learn-language/README.md

         -   union
         -   `char*` family pointer
         -   derived class with base class
+-   pointer aliasing
+    -   `restrict`: pointer will not point to the same memory location (exclusive pointer)
 -   modifying one variable more than once between two sequence points
     -   `x = x++`
 -   function paremeter evaluation
 -   signed interger overflow is ub, unsigned is well-defined

 ### functional

 -   `target()` to restore to C-like function pointer

 Golang